-- A. An annual meeting schedule will be adopted in November/December for the following year.
-The Chairperson of the Committee may waive a monthly meeting, however two consecutive meetings may not be waived.
+- A. The committee shall meet according to the approved annual schedule, and at such other times as the Chairperson or the Committee may determine necessary.
+A monthly meeting may be waived by the Chairperson but two consecutive meetings may not be waived.
 Business to have been conducted at the waived meeting shall be considered at the next successive monthly meeting.
-When necessary, the Chairperson may call special meetings to deal with immediate issues. - B. Technical Committee members or their designated alternates must be present to cast a vote.
-A quorum shall consist of the majority of those appointed members entitled to vote, and any business transacted by the Technical Committee must be approved by not less than a majority of the votes cast.
-Business shall be transacted only at regular or called meetings and shall be duly recorded in the minutes thereof. - C. Minutes shall be kept of the Technical Committee's proceedings and official actions, which shall be of public record- - D. Voting shall be by voice, but a member shall have his or her vote recorded in the minutes if he or she so desires.
-A roll call vote shall be held upon request.
-All other questions or procedures shall be guided by Robert's Rules of Order, Revised. - E. Meeting agendas shall include two public comment periods, one at the beginning of the meeting for action items and again at the end of the meeting for general comments.
-Public requests for Technical Committee action or recommendation shall be placed on the agenda as a scheduled business item.
+Special meetings may be called by the Chairperson as necessary to deal with immediate issues. - B. Committee members or their designated alternates must be present to cast a vote.
+A quorum shall consist of the majority of those members entitled to vote.
+(Committee vacant seats will not be counted as eligible votes until filled.)
+Any business transacted by the Committee must be approved by not less than a majority of votes cast.
+Business shall be transacted only at regular or called meetings and shall be duly recorded in the minutes thereof.
+The minutes of the Committee's proceedings and official actions shall be public record. - C. Voting shall be by voice, but a member shall have an individual vote recorded in the minutes if said member so desires.
+A roll call vote shall be held upon request or as required.
+All questions or procedures shall be governed by the most current edition of "Robert's Rules of Order," unless superseded by law. - D. Meeting agendas shall include two public comment periods, one at the beginning of the meeting for action items and again at the end of the meeting for general comments.

 Section 7.
-General Policies
+General Policy

-- A. MetroPlan Orlando's Board and Committee structure consists of five (5) committees, including the Board;
+- A. MetroPlan Orlando's board and committee structure consists of five (5) committees, including the Board;

 - 1. MetroPlan Orlando Board

 - 2. Community Advisory Committee

 - 3. Municipal Advisory Committee

 - 4. Technical Advisory Committee

-- 5. Transportation Systems Management & Operations Committee

-- B. All Committees and studies shall follow the intent and further the Mission Statement adopted by the MetroPlan Orlando Board, which is as follows:
+- 5. Transportation Systems Management & Operations Committee - B. All Committees and studies shall follow the intent and further the Mission Statement adopted by the MetroPlan Orlando Board, which is as follows: